-What is benign prostatic hyperplasia?
+What is benign prostatic hyperplasia (BPH)?

-Benign prostatic hyperplasia (also called BPH) is a condition that affects the prostate gland in men.
-The prostate is a gland found between the bladder (where urine is stored) and the urethra (the tube urine passes through).
+The prostate makes semen.
+It is found between the bladder (where urine is stored) and the urethra (the tube urine passes through).
 As men age, the prostate gland slowly grows bigger (or enlarges).
-As the prostate gets bigger, it may press on the urethra and cause the flow of urine to be slower and less forceful.
-“Benign” means the enlargement isn’t caused by cancer or infection.
-“Hyperplasia” means enlargement.
+As the prostate gets bigger, it may press on the urethra.
+This can cause a slower, weaker urine stream.

 What are the symptoms of BPH?

 Most symptoms of BPH start gradually.
 They include: